jorgerojas26/lazysql/README.md

 1. Press `<Ctrl+E>` to open the built-in SQL Editor
 2. Write the SQL query
 3. Press `<Ctrl+R>` to execute the SQL query
-4. While focused on the results table, press `/` to go back to the SQL Editor.

 > To switch back to the table-tree press `H`
 >